1971 Oldsmobile Cutlass

 The underside of this awesome Cutlass is completely solid, and thanks to a fully restored and painted chassis, shows no signs of undue wear or question-inducing battle scars.
 That driveline hangs in a correct FE2 suspension, which includes better shocks, thicker coil springs, boxed rear control trailing arms and a rear sway bar.
 Power-assisted discs and drums provide braking, while turns come courtesy of factory power steering.
 At the center of the car, aluminized pipes funnel spent gases through Super Turbo mufflers.
 And at the corners of the car, color-keyed Styled Steel IIs spin BF Goodrich Radial TA's around bright stainless trim rings and rocket-branded center caps.

 This car will not last long at this price, which is by far less than what we could even smooth and paint one for.
 It's the perfect time of year to run a muscle car around town and out for dinner at night.
 Run those windows down, listen to that big 468ci V8 and feel the cool air outside hit you in the face when your foot is to the floor.
 If you have been putting off buying a muscle car, or just sold yours and you're looking for your next show toy, this one's for you!
-Contact Gary today and put your name down as (only) the third owner of this beautiful Olds' title.
+Contact us today and put your name down as (only) the fourth owner of this beautiful Olds' title.